SalesforceLabs/OrgCheck/docs/index8.classdiagram.md

 The `logSettings` setup provides callbacks for progress tracking: `started`, `messageLogged`, `endedWithError`, `endedSuccessfully`, and `stopped`.

-Once initialiazed, and before processing further, you should check if the terms of conditions are auto-approved (non production environment) or need to be approved manually (production environment) by calling api.checkUsageTerms().
+Once initialized, and before processing further, you should check if the terms and conditions are auto-approved (non production environment) or need to be approved manually (production environment) by calling api.checkUsageTerms().
 If the method returns false, you will have to specifically accept the term by calling api.acceptUsageTermsManually().